 Denth eyed her.
 “Not even tired a little?”

-Vivenna didn’t acknowledge her sore feet or feelings of drowsiness.
+Vivenna didn’t acknowledge her sore feet or drowsiness.
 “We’re working for the salvation of my people, Denth.
 A little tiredness is a small price.”

 Denth shot a glance toward Tonk Fah, but the overweight mercenary had split off into the crowd toward a merchant’s stand, Peprin tagging along behind, talking animatedly about something.